 - 29.1.
 Competitors may use floating or sinking artificial flies - 29.2.
-All hooks must be connected directly to the leader/tippet/dropper. - 29.3.
-Weighted flies are permitted, provided the weight which must be hidden within the dressing and may not exceed the bend of the hook.
+All hooks must be connected directly to the leader/tippet/dropper.

+Weighted flies are permitted, provided the weight which must be hidden within the dressing and may not exceed the bend or eye of the hook.
 The maximum length of added weight (w) is the distance from the eye of the hook to the farthest point of the bend in the hook.

 A single visible bead, not more than 4 mm maximum dimension, is also permitted.
 Painting alone does not constitute dressing.

-29.4.
-If one fly is used, the length and width of the dressed fly will be at the discretion of the competitor (Articles 29.2. & 29.3. apply).

-29.5.
-If more than 1 fly is used on a leader, all weighted flies must comply with the measuring gauge, as demonstrated in the following diagram:
+- 29.3.
+If one fly is used, the length and width of the dressed fly will be at the discretion of the competitor (Articles 29.2. & Oapply). - 29.4.
+If more than 1 fly is used, all weighted flies must comply with the measuring gauge, as demonstrated in the following diagram: